iranges package

 Returns:

-NumPy array of 32-bit signed integers containing the end position (not inclusive) for all ranges.
+NumPy array of 32-bit signed integers containing the end position for all ranges.

 Parameters: